 An Important Route to Being Seen

-There are a lot of groups on Facebook and I belong to quite a few.
+There are a lot of groups on Facebook and I belong to several.
+I tend to focus on a few key groups rather than a scatter gun approach.
 Posting in groups potentially brings your work in front of a wider audience.
 Remember the group posts are also only seen by a fraction of the people following the group (my point about the algorithm above).
 In addition, many of the people looking, posting and commenting are other creatives.
 While groups are an important route to get your work seen it is not the only answer and using them brings some potential issues.

 Threat of Suspension

 There is the threat of being suspended and banned from Facebook.
-This seems to be on the rise recently according to some of my artist friends.
 This happens if you are seen to be misusing the groups, ‘spamming’ (for example posting the same post to lots of groups) or because you have broken the rules of the group.
 This is why it is so important that you read the group rules before you post there.
 There is also the assumption that you will interact with the group which is not easy if:

 a) if you belong to a lot of groups as interaction is time consuming.